Filing Season Central

 - Mailing addresses for income tax returns and payments.

-- Free Tax Return Preparation Assistance For You — There are more than 400 locations in Ohio that offer free assistance with completion of both federal and Ohio income tax returns.
-Certain IRS offices provide this service to any taxpayer.
+- IRS Taxpayer Assistance Centers — Certain IRS offices provide this service to any taxpayer.
 Find a site near you by clicking here and then click on "OH" on the map.

-In addition, free tax return preparation by IRS-qualified volunteers is available for qualifying taxpayers (income of $51,000 or less, or those 60 years old and over with higher incomes).
+Free tax return preparation by IRS-qualified volunteers is available for qualifying taxpayers (income of $52,000 or less, or those 60 years old and over with higher incomes).
 Many of the volunteer sites require an appointment.
 More information can be found here at this IRS website.

 You may also call 1-800-906-9887 to find the Volunteer Income Tax Assistance (VITA) Program center nearest you, or call 1-888-227-7669 for the IRS's Tax Counseling for the Elderly (TCE) Program.